llms-heart-mir/tutorial/_sources/part01_llms/ch02_architectures/sec01-transformer.md

 ## Self-attention

 The strength of the Transformer comes from its unique self-attention mechanism.
-Since I'm not better than Andrej Karpathy at teaching, I'll send you to [his lecture video on GPT, 42:15](https://youtu.be/kCc8FmEb1nY?si=cBCRZAp5BWg5wirN&t=2535).
+Since I'm not better than Andrej Karpathy at teaching, I'll send you to [his lecture video on GPT, 42:15](https://youtu.be/kCc8FmEb1nY?si=cBCRZAp5BWg5wirN&t=2535) for more details.

 Here's my very lossy tl;dr:
  - A self-attention layer maps a sequence of vector to another sequence of vector.